 How old are the trees when you put them into the ground?
 Is it from seed or sapling or an actual mature tree that is placed on top of my cremated ashes or composted remains?

 We only plant mature trees, young saplings and seeds have a much less chance of survival.
 Consider it a 'teenage' aged tree.

 Do you offer fruit trees?
 If not, why not?

-We are happy to accomodate any tree that you feel suits you best.
-Fruit trees however, need to be planted close to one another in order to actually produce an edible fruit.
+We are happy to accommodate any tree that you feel suits you best.
+Fruit trees however, need to be planted close to one another in order to actually produce edible fruit.
 So this may be a nice option if you wanted to create a 'family alcove'.
 Otherwise, a fruit tree is ornamental, which is ok too!
-The other thing to consider is that we have deer, moose and the occasional brown bear that enjoy the forest.
+The other thing to consider is that we have deer, moose, and the occasional brown bear that enjoy the forest.
 They may choose to nibble on your fruit... and there is not much we can do about that if they do.

-How about maintenance, watering, pruning and upkeep of the tree?
+How about maintenance, watering, pruning, and upkeep of the tree?

 We have an onsite groundskeeper that waters the trees.
 Pruning and direct maintenance of the tree is performed only by our Tree Doctor Theresa as well as Darren the owner of the tree nursery we use.
-We can provide their specific information, as well as contact information if you would like to speak to them directly with regards to their expertise.

 What happens if the tree dies?

 If your tree dies within the first 5 years of planting we will replace it, of course we see signs of planting stress much sooner than that - so if your tree is not thriving we work with you to decide if you would like the tree replaced sooner.
 As you are aware - someday all trees will die.
 When that stage of life happens for your tree, then your beneficiary has the rights to replace it with the same type of tree.